-The Law Offices of Evan Braunstein is a family law firm with offices in Playa Vista and Century City.
+The Law Offices of Evan Braunstein is a family law firm with offices in Marina del Rey and Century City.
 We provide focused legal representation tailored to your specific needs and situation in family law areas including divorce, premarital and postmarital agreements, custody, support, paternity, and division of property, and modification of judgments.

 Going through a divorce may be one of the hardest things that you ever have to do in your life.
 The process can be long, emotional, and may end in a divorce judgment that doesn’t meet your best interests.
 At the Law Offices of Evan Braunstein, our Playa Vista, CA divorce attorney is focused on providing competent legal representation for individuals and families going through divorce.
 Our law firm is able to advise and represent you in all legal matters related to divorce, including premarital and postmarital agreements, child custody, spousal support, child support, paternity, division of property, and modification of a post-divorce judgment.